reasonmethis/llm-workflow-cookbook-lightlang/README.md

 ## Contributing

-If you have a recepy you'd like to share, feel free to fork the repo and submit a pull request!
+If you have a recipe you'd like to share, feel free to fork the repo and submit a pull request!
 Please ensure that your script is well-documented and follows the same structure as the existing examples.

 ## License